Shiina18/tactics_ogre_one_vision_mod_challenges/my_current_save/readme.txt

 Challenge: only use 10 units.

+Demon Slayer: Kimetsu no Yaiba
 Proposed Cressida challenge:
 - Set all enemy skills to rank 6.
-- Set all 5 bosses max hp to 700.
+- Set all 5 bosses max hp to 700. (double the squishy ones and buff others)

 Another proposed Cressida challenge:
+- Using divine magic is forbidden.
+(There is Nybeth, so darkness prevails.)
-- Using divine magic or using undead units is forbidden.
+- Using undead units is forbidden.
+(Better not play with undead before Nybeth, the authority.)
+- Note that according to the skill clause, Sibyl can't equip fusil skill at level 18.

 **barnicia_finished**